-Each player can receive at least one message bottle per day along the shore of the beach (sometimes two will wash up; if you pick up one early in the morning towards the start of the day, you may find one later in the evening if you check again).
+Each player can receive at least one message in a bottle per day along the shore of the beach.
+(Sometimes two will wash up; if you pick up one early in the morning towards the start of the day, you may find one later in the evening if you check again.)

 Of course, getting so many DIYs from your side accounts is bound to lead to you having duplicate recipes.
 You can either give them away to friends, trade or sell them online (I recommend sites like /r/ACTrade or Nookazon for trading and in-game selling), or just sell them to Nook’s Cranny, though DIY cards are only worth around 200 bells at Nook’s Cranny.

 The only downside to having duplicate cards is that there’s currently no way in the game to put them into your storage.
 So if you find you have a lot, you might want to place them in a room in one of your side houses until you’ve traded them all away, like I’ve done.